st3nv/st3nv.github.io/spatialbycatch.md

   - "/img/big-img/DBRK_byyear_lowres.png"
 ---

 Catch of non-targeted species (bycatch) is a significant concern in many fisheries, and the first step in evaluating these impacts is to estimate how much bycatch occurs.
-Together with researchers at the NWFSC (Eric Ward, Jim Thorson, Jason Jannot) and SWFSC (Tomo Eguchi), I have been testing how well different "species distribution models" predict bycatch:
+Together with researchers at the NWFSC (Eric Ward, Jim Thorson, Jason Jannot) and SWFSC (Tomo Eguchi), I compared how well different spatiotemporal model frameworks predict bycatch:
   - GLM
   - GAM
   - GMRF (INLA-SPDE)